-- Criminal charges: women with no prior criminal history face criminalisation (replicates trauma and abuse, gas-lighting), and women with a prior history face continued criminalisation; - Separation from children and trauma to children; - Loss of reputation/access to services, employment, housing rights and access to crisis accommodation, homelessness; - Immigration rights/visa status already precarious for victims of family violence, and worse for victims of police misidentification; - Issues arise in other jurisdictions such as: family law (both parenting and property) and child protection; - Serious economic costs: as well as being economic abuse, it is a significant waste of the victim's (as well as policing, legal and judicial) time and resources; - Denial of financial payments from crisis services, implications for VOCAT claims; - Increased vulnerability to further violence; - Loss of trust in police and the justice system.
+- Criminal charges: women with no prior criminal history face criminalisation (replicates trauma and abuse, "gas-lighting"4), and women with a prior history face continued criminalisation; - Separation from children and trauma to children; - Loss of reputation/access to services, employment, housing rights and access to crisis accommodation, homelessness; - Immigration rights/visa status already precarious for victims of family violence, and worse for victims of police misidentification; - Issues arise in other jurisdictions such as: family law (both parenting and property) and child protection; - Serious economic costs: as well as being economic abuse, it is a significant waste of the victim's (as well as policing, legal and judicial) time and resources; - Denial of financial payments from crisis services, implications for VOCAT claims; - Increased vulnerability to further violence; - Loss of trust in police and the justice system.
 "I thought they were there to keep me safe".

-Characteristics of women misidentified as aggressors:
+Characteristics of misidentified women:

-Our research shows that, in the five months of January - May 2018, misidentified women also showed the following characteristics:
+Our research found that, in the five months of January - May 2018, of misidentified women (from a sample size of 32):

-- 5 out of 8 were also subject to verbal and/or physical abuse by the other party during the incident.
-This included verbal threats, punching, kicking, choking, slapping, and physical restraint. - 1 in 2 women were also victims of serious historical family violence perpetrated by the other party.
-The suffering included: Verbal abuse, including derogatory name calling and threats to harm; Physical abuse (as above); Emotional abuse, such as gas-lighting and psychological control; Sexual abuse, including consistent demands for sex and/or rape; economic abuse, such as controlling resources and finances; and other manipulative behaviours, such as controlling their whereabouts and social life. - 2 women were pregnant. - 1 in 4 women suffered a psychological illness such as anxiety and depression.
-Police acknowledged a psychological illness in one of these cases. - 3 in 8 consequently were at risk of homelessness.
+- 1 in 2 (50%) were also victims of verbal and/or physical abuse perpetrated by the other party on the day the police responded.
+This included verbal threats, punching, kicking, choking (a red flag for homicide), slapping, and physical restraint. - 19 in 32 (59%) were also victims of serious historical family violence perpetrated by the other party.
+The violence included: verbal abuse including derogatory name calling and threats to harm; Physical abuse (as above); Emotional abuse, such as gas-lighting5 and psychological control; Sexual abuse, including consistent demands for sex and/or rape; economic abuse, such as controlling resources and finances; and other manipulative behaviours, such as controlling their whereabouts and social life. - 9 (28%) had current/prior IVOs against the other party